We Live In Los Angeles — & Our Rent Is $1,895 A Month

 How would you describe your home style?

 Xochil: "I'm more relaxed.
-I like neutral colours; I don't like things that are too bright."
+I like neutral colors; I don't like things that are too bright."

 Where did you find most of your furniture?